 Dropbox Business and Dropbox Education allows customers to use the services in compliance with the vendor obligations imposed by the US Family Education Rights and Privacy Act (FERPA).
 Educational institutions may only use Dropbox Business or Dropbox Education consistent with the Children’s Online Privacy Protection Act (COPPA).

 Dropbox is a Payment Card Industry Data Security Standard (PCI DSS) compliant merchant.
-However, Dropbox Business, Dropbox Education, and Dropbox Paper are not meant to process or store credit card transactions.
 The PCI Attestation of Compliance (AoC) for our merchant status is available upon request through our sales team or (for existing Dropbox Business customers) support.

 Our data center co-location and managed service providers also undergo regular SOC 1, SOC 2, and/or ISO 27001 audits to verify their security practices.
 At least annually, Dropbox reviews the results of these audits or performs vendor security reviews if an audit report is not available as part of our information security management program.
 In the event these audits or reviews have material findings which we determine present risks to Dropbox or our customers, we’ll work with the service provider to understand any potential impact to customer data and track their remediation efforts until the issue has been resolved.